 - Avoid future disputes between landlords and tenants.

 It isn’t easy to calculate the precise repair and maintenance cost for the property prior to the work order or impromptu repairs.
 The charges are likely to be approximate from previous years’ CAM reconciliation.
-So, CAM charges calculation should be validated with the highest level of transparency to avoid future disputes, and most legal issues arise regarding CAM charges.
+CAM charges calculation should be validated with the highest level of transparency to avoid future disputes, and most legal issues arise regarding CAM charges.
 Outsourcing CAM reconciliation and lease services can help save your firms’ time and money in the long run.

-PreludeSys is a trusted name in lease services that has been offering impeccable lease services for over a hundred clients worldwide.
-Thus, partnering with PreludeSys for all lease-related services will give the real estate brand an upper hand with effective decision-making and future developments.
+PreludeSys is a trusted name in lease services that has been offering impeccable lease management services for over a hundred clients worldwide.
+Partnering with PreludeSys for all lease-related services will give the real estate brand an upper hand with effective decision-making and future developments.
 If you are interested to learn more about our lease services, get in touch with our expert today.
 Not sure whether your CAM is reasonable or overestimated?
 Uncover it with our experts.

 Who is responsible for CAM reconciliation?